adambirse/shop/README.md

-# Try Esbuild and Typescript
+# Try esbuild and Typescript

+A sample repository to try out esbuild.